go home

 by Ilene Millman

 "Ilene Millman’s poems stretch our minds.
 Words like whines, and whynotness sum up her open-minded thinking and startling fearlessness.
 Her poems take their subject matter from everyday activities, like walking in the woods and watching dough rise, back through memories of childhood and young womanhood.
-Everything in this collection of poems is deeply felt and skillfully expressed—the words echo the world of a mother, a grandmother, a wife, a teacher of language.
-Millman shares with us her wide embrace of vocabulary, vision, and experience.
-We will be the wiser for reading, and re-reading these poems."
+Everything in this collection of poems is deeply felt and skillfully expressed—the words echo the world of a mother, a grandmother, a wife, a teacher of language. "

 —Elizabeth Danson, author of Look Again